-In a very real sense, set-up files and packages that you download from the internet are almost exactly like the original installation media you might have received when you purchased software in some physical form.
+Setup files and packages downloaded from the internet are just like the original installation media you received back in the day when you purchased software in physical form.

-It used to be almost all software was sold or packaged and distributed on CD or DVD media (or floppy disks, if you go back in time far enough).
-On those discs were the set-up files for the program you’d purchased.
-You ran the set-up program, and the software was copied onto your computer.
-After set up was complete, you removed those discs and began using the new software on your machine.
+Almost all software used to be sold and distributed on CD or DVD media (or floppy disks, if you go back far enough).
+You would run the setup program from the disc, and the software was copied onto your computer.
+After setup was complete, you removed the discs and began using the new software on your machine.

-While the distribution model is different – downloading a file rather than receiving a disc – the actual method hasn’t changed much at all.
-When you run the downloaded set-up program, it copies the software onto the appropriate locations onto your hard disk.
-After the set-up program is done, it’s no longer required for the installed software to run.
+While the distribution model is different — downloading a file rather than receiving a disc — the method hasn’t changed much at all.
+When you run the downloaded setup program, it copies the software onto your hard disk.
+After setup is done, it’s no longer required for the installed software to run.

 If it were on a disc, you would eject it.